Princebaghel/Python_Olympics_Project/README.md

-# 120 Years of Olympic History
+# Olympic Insights: Data Through the Decades

 This project explores the rich history of the Olympics over 120 years using data analysis techniques.
 The analysis is performed on a comprehensive dataset that includes information about athletes, medals, sports, and more.